statengeneraal/laws-markdown/ministeriele-regeling/regeling/erkenningen/luchtwaardigheid/2008/BWBR0024682/README.md

 a. een verklaring luidende:

 1°.
-Geluidsmeetrapport, afgegeven op grond van het door de Minister van Verkeer en Waterstaat afgegeven bewijs van erkenning nr. …..;
+Geluidsmeetrapport, afgegeven op grond van het door de Minister van Infrastructuur en Milieu afgegeven bewijs van erkenning nr. …..;

 2°.
-Report on noise measurement test released in accordance with the approval by the Minister of Transport, Public Works and Water Management of the Netherlands ref.
+Report on noise measurement test released in accordance with the approval by the Ministry of Infrastructure and the Environment of the Netherlands ref.
 Approval no ..…;

 b. de naam van de houder van de erkenning, die op het bewijs van erkenning is vermeld;